kubevirt/community/design-proposals/vm-pool.md

 ## State Preservation during Scale-in

-During scale-in when the ScaleInStrategy is set to Halted or Shutdown, the VM’s being removed from the pool will have their PVC state preserved.
+During scale-in when the disruptionStrategy is set to `Proactive` with `ScaleInStatePreservation=Offline`, the VM’s being removed from the pool will have their PVC state preserved.
 In order to ensure on the next scale-out event that VMs using the exact same state are started again, the previous VM names will be reused during scale-out.
 This is similar in concept to how a StatefulSet uses predictable sequential names.

-When ScaleInStrategy is set to Delete, all PVC state will be completely removed from VMs during scale-in and reprovisioned during scale-out.
+When disruptionStrategy is set to `Proactive` with `ScaleInStatePreservation=Disabled`, all PVC state will be completely removed from VMs during scale-in and reprovisioned during scale-out.

 ## Handling of Annotations and Labels